About the bowel

 The bowel is the lower part of the digestive system.
 The digestive system is also called the gut or gastrointestinal tract (or the GI tract or GIT for short).

-The digestive system processes all the food we eat and breaks it down into nutrients for the body.
+The bowel goes from the stomach to the back passage (anus).
+It is a hollow muscular tube.
+It processes all the food we eat and breaks it down into nutrients for the body to use.
 It also gets rid of any solid waste matter from the body as poo (also called faeces or stools).

-The bowel is divided into the small bowel (or small intestine) and the large bowel (or colon and rectum).
-The small bowel is where you digest and absorb the nutrients from the food you eat.
-The large bowel absorbs water from the digested food and forms poo (stools).
+The bowel is divided into the small bowel (or small intestine) and the large bowel (colon and rectum).